Minnesota-based Catholic composer accused of sexual misconduct

 The archdiocese later informed Haas that it would not provide him with a letter of recommendation that he had requested.

-The archdiocese did not notify the public nor the Twin Cities media of the allegations or its actions.
-It stressed that Haas has never been an employee of the archdiocese.
+Krehbiel called the archdiocese response "inadequate.''
+Given Haas' public stature, and his interactions with people across the nation, she said, it should have at least informed the public about the allegations.

-Catholic institutions continue to respond to the allegations.
-The University of St. Thomas rescinded the Distinguished Alumni Award given to David Haas in 1995 and is no longer playing Haas’ music.
+Catholic institutions, meanwhile, continue to respond to the allegations.
+The University of St. Thomas rescinded the Distinguished Alumni Award given to David Haas in 1995 and is no longer playing his music.
 The National Association of Pastoral Musicians rescinded its 2004 Pastoral Musician of the Year award.